Skip to content

 Parameters:

-• interceptor: A PadroneInterceptor — either created with defineInterceptor() or a plain object with name, optional order/id/disabled, and phase handlers (start, parse, validate, execute, error, shutdown)
+• interceptor: A PadroneInterceptor — either created with defineInterceptor() or a plain object with name, optional order/id/disabled, and phase handlers (start, parse, route, validate, execute, error, shutdown)

 Returns: New builder with the interceptor added (immutable)